-These performance results show that the system is scalable for spatio-temporal queries in terms of the number of salient objects per frame and the total number of frames in a video clip.
+These performance results show that the system is scalable for spatiotemporal queries in terms of the number of salient objects per frame and the total number of frames in a video clip.
 The results also demonstrate the space savings achieved due to our rule-based approach.
-For the time efficiency tests, queries were given to the knowledge-base as Prolog predicates.
-For the scalability and space savings, program-generated synthetic video data was used.
+For the time efficiency tests, queries were given to the knowledge base as Prolog predicates.
+For the scalability and space savings, program-generated synthetic video data were used.
 These tests constitute the first part of our overall tests.
-In the second part, the performance of the knowledge-base was tested on some real video fragments with the consideration of space and time efficiency criteria to show its applicability in real-life applications.
-Real video data was extracted from jornal.mpg3 and a Smurfs cartoon episode named Bigmouth's Friend.
+In the second part, the performance of the knowledge base was tested on some real video fragments with the consideration of space and time efficiency criteria to show its applicability in real-life applications.
+Real video data were extracted from jornal.mpg3 and a Smurfs cartoon episode named Bigmouth's Friend.
 Table 4 presents some information about these video fragments.

-For the space efficiency tests with the program-generated synthetic data, the number of objects per frame was selected as 8, 15 and 25, while the total number of frames was fixed to 100.
+For the space efficiency tests with the program-generated synthetic data, the number of objects per frame was selected as 8, 15, and 25, while the total number of frames was fixed at 100.
 To show the system's scalability in terms of the number of objects per frame, the total number of frames was chosen to be 100, and the number of objects per frame was changed from 4 to 25.
-For the scalability test with respect to the total number of frames, the number of objects was fixed to 8, whilst the total number of frames was varied from 100 to 1000.
+For the scalability test with respect to the total number of frames, the number of objects was fixed at 8, while the total number of frames was varied from 100 to 1000.

 In the tests conducted with the program-generated video data, there was a 19.59% savings from the space for the sample data of 8 objects and 1000 frames.
 The space savings was 31.47% for the sample video of 15 objects and 1000 frames, while it was 40.42% for 25 objects and 1000 frames.
-With the real data, for the first video fragment jornal.mpg, our rule-based approach achieved a savings of 37.5% from the space.
+With the real data, for the first video fragment jornal.mpg, our rule-based approach achieved a savings of 37.5% of the space.
 The space savings for the other fragment, smurfs.avi, was 40%.

 The space savings obtained from the program-generated video data is relatively low compared to that obtained from the real video fragments.
-We believe that the reason behind such a behavior is due to the random simulation of the motion of objects in our synthetic test data: while creating the synthetic video data, the motion pattern of objects was simulated randomly changing the objects' MBR coordinates by choosing only one object to move at each frame.
+We believe that such behavior is due to the random simulation of the motion of objects in our synthetic test data: while creating the synthetic video data, the motion pattern of objects was simulated randomly changing the objects' MBR coordinates by choosing only one object to move at each frame.
 Nevertheless, objects generally move slower in real video, causing the set of spatial relations to change over a longer period of frames.
-During the tests with the synthetic video data, it is also observed that space savings do not change when the number of frames is increased as the number of objects of interest per frame is fixed.
-The test results obtained for the synthetic data comply with those obtained for the real video.
-Some differences seen in the results stem from the fact that synthetic data was produced by a program, thereby not being able to perfectly simulate a real-life scenario.
+It is also observed that, during the tests with the synthetic video data, the space savings does not change when the number of frames is increased as the number of objects of interest per frame is fixed.
+The test results obtained for the synthetic data are in agreement with those obtained for the real video.
+Some differences seen in the results stem from the fact that synthetic data were produced by a program and thereby were not able to perfectly simulate a real-life scenario.